Tom Rossley: NFL

 After leaving the Mustangs, Rossley spent two years as an assistant with the Chicago Bears and one year with the Kansas City Chiefs before being offered the Packers offensive coordinator position in 2000 by his former colleague Mike Sherman, who was at the time putting together his Green Bay coaching staff.

 In early 2006, Sherman was fired by the Packers after a disappointing 4–12 season.
 The new head coach, Mike McCarthy released much of the coaching staff after he was hired, including Rossley.

 Texas A&M

 Sherman, now head coach at Texas A&M, named Rossley the quarterbacks coach/senior assistant on January 26, 2008.
 Under the tutelage of Rossley, quarterback Jerrod Johnson was arguably the nation's most improved player.
 Johnson shattered numerous school records including an A&M record 28 touchdowns and became the first player in A&M history to surpass 3,000 yards through the air (3,217).
 Along with posting five 300-yard passing games, Johnson ran for eight touchdowns and 455 yards.

 In 2009, Rossley was selected as the FootballScoop Quarterbacks Coach of the Year.
 Rossley was nominated by his peers and was selected by a panel of coaches, former coaches, and previous winners.
 Other finalists for the award were Mike Bajakian (Central Michigan), Dana Holgorsen (Houston), and Greg Forest (Cincinnati).

+Rossley recruited future Heisman Trophy-winning quarterback Johnny Manziel to Texas A&M.